On July 02, 2023, the Whistleblower Protection Act (HinschG) came into force.

 MROS must have very in-depth legal expertise, as investigations and decisions are to be made in a manner similar to an investigative agency.
 The responsible employees must be independent and receive ongoing training.
 Internal employees as officers are thus likely to be given similar special positions under employment law as internal data protection officers (keyword: full protection against dismissal).

-What is the aim of the Whistleblower Protection Act?
+Objective of the Whistleblower Protection Act (HinSchG)

 Since employees in companies and public authorities are often the first to notice wrongdoing, they can use their tips to ensure that violations of the law are uncovered, investigated, prosecuted and stopped.
 Whistleblowers assume responsibility for society and should therefore be protected by the Whistleblower Protection Act against disadvantages that they may face because of their report and that could deter them from doing so.